-PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA Planning Policy Guidance 2: Green Belts (2001) Prevent urban sprawl by keeping land permanently open; the most important attribute of Green Belts is their openness Existing Green Belt boundaries should not be changed unless alterations to the structure plan are approved or other exceptional circumstances exist pecassitating such revision.
-Consider the need for a policy to protect the openness of the green belt Consider if exceptional The need to protect the openness of the green belt is an issue for this Scoping Report.
-Delta (2001) Existing Green Belt boundaries should not be changed unless alterations to the structure plan are approved, or other exceptional circumstances exist necessitating such revision In preparing and reviewing development plans, address the possible need to provide safeguarded land.
+PPP Key Objectives/targets/indicators relevant to the LDF and SA Implication for the Local Development Framework Implication for SA Planning Policy Guidance 2: Green Belts (2001) Prevent urban sprawl by keeping land permanently open; the most important attribute of Green Belts is their openness Existing Green Belt boundaries should not be changed unless alterations to the structure plan are approved, or other exceptional circumstances exist necessitating such revision to protect the openness of the green belt Consider if exceptional The need to protect the openness of the green belt is an issue for this Scoping Report In preparing and reviewing development plans, address the possible need to provide safeguarded land.
 Consider the broad location of anticipated development beyond the plan period, its effects on urban areas contained by the Green Belt and on areas beyond it, and its implications for sustainable development State clearly the policies applying to safeguarded land over the period covered by the plan.
-Make clear that the land is not allocated for development at the present time, and keep it free to fulfill its purpose of meeting possible longer-term development needs Consider if exceptional circumstances exist for altering the green belt boundary and inclusion of an associated policy Consider the need for safeguarded land and inclusion of an associated policy Consider whether exceptional circumstances exist for altering the green belt boundary Consider the need for Report Planning Policy Statement 3: Housing (2006) Define and communicate a spatial vision for the area, determining a strategy for delivering the vision and joining up planning, housing and wider strategies including economic and community strategies Take into account market information when developing housing policies.
-Have regard to housing market areas in developing spatial plans Develop a shared vision with the local communities regarding the type(s) of residential environments they wish to see and develop design policies that set out the quality of development expected for the local area Reflect the approach set out in the PPS on climate change, and the Code for Sustainable Homes Facilitate efficient delivery of high quality development by promoting the use of appropriate tools and techniques, such as Design Coding alongside urban design guidelines, detailed masterplans, village design statements, sire briefs and community participation techniques Based on findings of the Strategic Housing Market Assessment and other local evidence, establish in the LDD the likely overall proportions of households that require market or affordable housing, the likely profile of household types requiring market housing and the size and type of affordable housing required Plan for a mix of housing on the basis of the different types of households that are likely to require housing over the plan period safeguarded land Inclusion of a spatial vision Consider the need for a strategy to achieve the vision Consider the regard needed for housing market areas Consider the need for a policy aiming for good design Consider the overall need for affordable housing and a target and inclusion of an affordable housing Policy Consider the need for a lower site size threshold for affordable housing Consider the need for a policy, including criteria to be used in identifying broad locations for developments for a 15 year The need for high quality design and architecture is an issue for this Scoping Report The need for affordable housing is an issue for this Scoping Report The need for affordable housing is an issue for this Scoping Report
+Make clear that the land is not allocated for development at the present time, and keep it free to fulfill its purpose of meeting possible longer-term development needs circumstances exist for altering the green belt boundary and inclusion of an associated policy Consider the need for safeguarded land and inclusion of an associated policy Consider whether exceptional circumstances exist for altering the green belt boundary Consider the need for safeguarded land Planning Policy Statement 3: Housing (2006) Define and communicate a spatial vision for the area, determining a strategy for delivering the vision and joining up planning, housing and wider strategies including economic and community strategies Take into account market information when developing housing policies.
+Have regard to housing market areas in developing spatial plans Develop a shared vision with the local communities regarding the type(s) of residential environments they wish to see and develop design policies that set out the quality of development expected for the local area Reflect the approach set out in the PPS on climate change, and the Code for Sustainable Homes Facilitate efficient delivery of high quality development by promoting the use of appropriate tools and techniques, such as Design Coding alongside urban design guidelines, detailed masterplans, village design statements, sire briefs and community participation techniques Based on findings of the Strategic Housing Market Assessment and other local evidence, establish in the LDD the likely overall proportions of households that require market or affordable housing, the likely profile of household types requiring market housing and the size and type of affordable housing required Plan for a mix of housing on the basis of the different types of households that are likely to require housing over the plan period Inclusion of a spatial vision Consider the need for a strategy to achieve the vision Consider the regard needed for housing market areas Consider the need for a policy aiming for good design Consider the overall need for affordable housing and a target and inclusion of an affordable housing Policy Consider the need for a lower site size threshold for affordable housing Consider the need for a policy, including criteria to be used in identifying broad locations for developments for a 15 year The need for high quality design and architecture is an issue for this Scoping Report The need for affordable housing is an issue for this Scoping Report